Dusona juvenilis

 Dusona juvenilis is a species of parasitic wasp belonging to the family Ichneumonidae, subfamily Campopleginae.
 It is a parasitoid of Eupithecia haworthiata larvae.

 Description

 Head, antennae and thorax black.
-Second abodominal segment red on the posterion 0.1 – 0.3, third segment extensively red and forth segment black but rarely marked red laterally, gaster otherwise black. legs varying between yellow and black, front and middle legs usually brighter.
+Second abdominal segment red on the posterior 0.1 – 0.3, third segment extensively red and forth segment black but rarely marked red laterally, gaster otherwise black.
+Legs varying between yellow and black, front and middle legs usually brighter.
 Maxillary palps yellow or yellowish red.
 Mandibles marked with yellow.
-Epiplueron of the third tergite not separated by a crease.
+Epipleuron of the third tergite not separated by a crease.
 Size 7–9 mm, 26–28 flagellomeres in females, 28–31 in males.
 Ovipositor index 1.3.
 Dusona juvenilis can be distinguished from the very similar species D. aemula by the length of the ovipositor and that pleural part of the epicnemial carina being almost completely obliterated, usually with only some wrinkles present medially and/or subdorsally.

 Ecology

 Dusona juvenilis is univoltine.
 It is associated with Clematis vitalba since this is the host plant to the host.
 Flight period is between June and September.